-Starting your business from home?
+Are you a freelancer in South Wales?
+Or are you considering starting your own work-from-home business?
+Then a virtual office is a great place to start.
 Workbench’s virtual office service is ideal for businesses wanting a registered Cardiff address for a more professional image, rather than using a home address.
-It’s also vital if you want to establish a Cardiff presence, can help you win more business and help with SEO by registering with Google Maps.
+It allows you to establish a Cardiff presence without the expensive office rent costs and the professional image can help you win more business.
+Call us on 01656 868 545 for more information.